 - Let cool at least 1 hour before serving, but best to wait at least 4 hours.
-Once baked the pie can remain at room temperature for about 24 hours.
-Any longer than this and it should be stored in the refrigerort and briefly warmed up before serving.

 - We use a deep dish 9" pie plate to make our pies and fit about small to medium apples.
 If you pie pan isn't a deep dish, you may want to use 1-2 less apples.

 - When placing the apple mixture inside, try to leave as little space as possible between apple slices by moving them around a bit to help them fit as tightly as possible.
 This makes sure you can pack in as much apple flavor in your pie, and so that your apple filling doesn't sink during baking.

 - We recommend a mix of apples such as gala and granny smith.

 - To make an egg wash mix together 1 egg and 1 teaspoon of water until completely combined.
 An egg wash leaves the pie crust shiny.
 It can be omitted if desired.

 - Once baked the pie can remain at room temperature, covered, for about 24 hours.
 Any longer than this and it should be stored in the refrigerator and briefly warmed up, if desired, before serving.